-The affirmative vote of a majority of the shares of common stock entitled to vote and represented in person or by proxy at a meeting at which a quorum is present is required to approve the proposal relating to the ratification of the reappointment of independent registered public accountants and auditors.
+The affirmative vote of a majority of the shares of common stock entitled to vote and represented in person or by proxy at a meeting at which a quorum is present is required to approve the proposals relating to the approval of the amendments to the incentive compensation plan and the employee stock purchase plan and the ratification of the reappointment of independent registered public accountants and auditors.
 The proposal related to the non-binding approval of executive compensation is advisory only and therefore does not require a particular number of affirmative votes.
 Although the advisory vote on executive compensation is non-binding, the compensation committee and Board of Directors value the opinions of our stockholders, and will consider the outcome of the vote when making future compensation decisions for our named executive officers.
 Shares represented at the Annual Meeting that abstain with respect to the proposals for binding votes will be considered in determining whether the requisite number of affirmative votes are cast on such matter.
-Accordingly, such abstentions will have the same effect as a vote against the approval of executive compensation and the ratification of the reappointment of independent registered accountants and auditors, as applicable.
+Accordingly, such abstentions will have the same effect as a vote against the approval of executive compensation and the amendments to the incentive compensation plan and the employee stock purchase plan and the ratification of the reappointment of independent registered accountants and auditors, as applicable.
 Except for the purposes of determining whether a quorum is present, as discussed below, broker non-votes will not be treated as shares represented at the Annual Meeting and are not entitled to vote for purposes of such proposals, and therefore will have no effect.